 Second, the algorithm to transform the coordinate system was placed on the BJU IGVC robot.
-By taking several measurement of the actual distance to a line from the bottom of the camera’s view while recording the ρ value from the Hough transform a set of data was made.
-Using a simple 3rd degree polynomial fit a function was found that related the ρ value to the actual distance to the line.
+By taking several measurements of the actual distance to a line from the bottom of the camera’s view while recording the ρ value from the Hough transform, a set of data was generated.
+Using a simple 3rd degree polynomial fit, a function was found that related the ρ value to the actual distance to the line.
 The angle to the closest point on the line was also measured from the bottom of the robot’s viewing area.

 Results